pin-people/toy_robot/README.md

 ## Setup

-1. Make sure you have Ruby 2.5.1 installed in your machine.
+1. Make sure you have the latest Ruby installed in your machine.
 If you need help installing Ruby, take a look at the [official installation guide](https://www.ruby-lang.org/en/documentation/installation/).

 2. Install the [bundler](http://bundler.io/) and [rails](https://rubyonrails.org/) gems by running: